 Segment CDP: Unifying Customer and Product Data Across Channels

 Ecommerce businesses generate data across dozens of touchpoints: website visits, mobile app interactions, email campaigns, ad platforms, customer support tickets, and in-store purchases.
 Segment, a customer data platform (CDP) now part of Twilio, provides the infrastructure to collect, unify, and activate this data in real time.
+When paired with accurate analytics from tools like Littledata for Google Analytics, the result is a comprehensive view of customer behavior.
 This guide explores how to leverage Segment for ecommerce intelligence, including how scraped competitive data can enrich your customer profiles and drive smarter decisions.

 What Is a Customer Data Platform?